Portfolio

 Evaluative Prototypes

-Key journeys—registration, profile creation, messaging, content posting—were tested on the development environment with representative users:
+Key journeys including registration, profile creation, messaging, and content posting were tested on the development environment with representative users across artists, industry contacts, and platform administrators.

 This surfaced friction around account setup, messaging expectations, and content visibility.